artsafin/nginx-php-fpm/README.md

 ### Environment variables

+The following variables can be used to alter the behaviour of the built image.

-The following variables can be passed either as `docker run ... -e 'NAME=VALUE' artsafin/nginx-php-fpm` or using `docker-compose.yml`'s `environment` section:
+Variables can be passed in two ways:
+- as `docker run ... -e 'NAME=VALUE' artsafin/nginx-php-fpm`
+- using `environment` section of `docker-compose.yml` file:

 ```
 ...
     environment: